KNX-IOT/KNX-IOT-Virtual/README.md

 - as commandline application (on Linux & Windows)
 - GUI application with wxWidgets (on Windows)
-- as raspberry Pi application (Linux) with an displayotron pi hat

 The point code has an API so that one can: